asergiobranco/blackwing_documentation/docs/docker.md

 In this case, if no `server.yaml` files is found in the current directory `$(pwd)`, then it will create a new one from scratch using the default settings.
 You must then create `microservices` folder in the `$(pwd)` to add microservice files to route.

+### Configuration file

+If a configuration file `server.yaml` exists inside the volume, the server will start with those configurations.
+Otherwise, it will automatically generate a cofiguration file with default settings, and a random RSA key.

+You can access the public key by reading the logs.
+The server, when started, will output the RSA public key inn different formats.

 ### Available tags